 As digitization has increased rapidly over the past few years, plastic and electronic money have become very famous.
-Debit card is one of the most popular and widely used forms of plastic money.
+A debit card is one of the most popular and widely used forms of plastic money.

-In this article, we will cover the types of debit card along with their benefits.
+In this article, we will cover the types of debit cards along with their benefits.
 We will also compare different debit cards to find out which ones are the best in the market.

-A widely popular form of plastic money, debit card gives you an electronic access to your savings account in any bank.
+A widely popular form of plastic money, a debit card gives you electronic access to your savings account in any bank.
 The access is generally via ATMs.

-If you swipe your debit card to pay for the bill in a restaurant.
+If you swipe your debit card to pay a bill in a restaurant.
 Now, the concerned amount can only be used if it is already there in your bank account at the time of swiping the debit card.

-This is contrary to credit card, where money can be accessed in advance and paid later.
+This is contrary to credit cards, where money can be accessed in advance and paid later.

 This is a very fundamental concept that you should definitely be aware of.